GSL::Vector class¶ ↑

 Deletes every element of

-for which block evaluates totrue
+selffor which block evaluates totrueand returnsself.

 Finding maximum and minimum elements of vectors¶ ↑